Preventive Migraine Treatment

 - Your preferences

-Non-drug options can be helpful to prevent migraine too.
+Non-drug options can be helpful in preventing migraine too.
 These include:

 Keeping a migraine journal will help the doctor determine the severity of migraine attacks and give the migraine specialist a better understanding of which medications may work best.